 - In a medium bowl, whisk together flour, baking soda, baking powder and salt.

-- In a mixer fitted with the paddle attachment, cream the butter and sugar together until pale and fluffy, about 3-4 minutes, scraping down the sides as needed.
+- In a mixer fitted with the paddle attachment, cream the butter and sugar together on medium speed until pale and fluffy, about 3-4 minutes, scraping down the sides as needed.

-- Add the egg whites and vanilla and mix on medium-high speed until well combined, about 3 minutes, scraping down sides as needed.
+- Add the egg whites and vanilla and mix on medium speed until well combined, about 3 minutes, scraping down sides as needed.

 - Add the sour cream and continue beating until incorporated.
 Reduce the mixer speed to low.